Patryk27/lxd-snapper/README.md

 you can find more examples inside the `docs/example-configs` directory and inside [Borg's documentation](https://borgbackup.readthedocs.io/en/stable/usage/prune.html#examples).

-Of course, this is all plug-and-play: if anything, `keep-last` should be enough for typical use cases.
+Of course, you don't have to get fancy -- `keep-last` should get the job done most of the time.

 ## Cascading